Learn to see, learn to draw.

 Drawing is a form of communication, it’s a form of human expression that is innate to all of us – we only have to look at the cave paintings to remember that we, as a race, have always had an innate need to communicate and express ourselves visually.
-Drawing helps people to communicate beyond the limiting realm of words.
+Drawing helps people to communicate beyond the limiting realm of language and words.

 Who is this course for?

-Why learn with me?
+Why learn with Marigold?

 Features and benefits: